The Reed Care Team

 Is the information I share confidential?

 The Care Team will treat information shared with utmost discretion and respect for the student's privacy.
 Members of the Care Team can never promise confidentility when there are concerns for safety.
-With the exception of representatives from Health & Counseling and SHARE (Sexual Health, Advocacy & Relationship Education), members of the Care Team are obligatory reporters for potential Title IX violations and mandatory reporters for child abuse.
+With the exception of representatives from Health & Counseling and SHARE, members of the Care Team are obligatory reporters for potential Title IX violations.
+All members are mandatory reporters for child abuse.
 Visit Confidentiality and Reporting for more information on what to expect when you share information with the Care Team.

 What happens after I make a referral?